How Many Years Should a Desktop Computer Last? (PC Life)

 Another thing that prompts a computer replacement cycle is when original computer maintenance service agreements have expired.

-Signs that you need to get a new desktop computer
+Signs that you need to get a new PC

 If you own a computer and know your way around various devices, you also know how rapidly technology advances.